bikeshaving/crank/website/guides/05-async-components.md

 })();
 ```

 No special tags are needed for async loading states, and the functionality to write this complex logic is implemented using the same element diffing algorithm that governs synchronous components.
-Additionally, this approach is more flexible in the sense that you can extend it, for instance, to include a second fallback state which fulfills after ten seconds, which might inform the user that something went wrong or that servers are slow to respond.
+Additionally, this approach is more flexible in the sense that you can extend it; for instance, you can add another yield to the `for await…of` loop to show a second fallback state which waits ten seconds, to inform the user that something went wrong or that servers are slow to respond.